flavienbwk/Neo4j-Example-Spotifylike/README.md

 Datasets are a bunch of data in a certain form, but we have to convert them to match what Neo4j wants to ingest.

 ## Dataset :
-You can first download the list of the songs.
+You can first download the data list of the songs.

 - Direct download: `http://static.echonest.com/millionsongsubset_full.tar.gz`